Spbhogan18/EV-Car-Data-Analysis/README.md

   - Comparison between EV performance metrics (e.g., battery status, charging times)
   - Histograms / distributions of key variables
   - Any interactive filters / slicers (year, region, vehicle type, etc.)

-- **Purpose:** To allow users to intuitively explore data, filter by different variables, and extract insights without needing to write code.

 ---

 ## How to Use